apache/datasketches-website/docs/TheChallenge.md

 The second big win is that the sketch data structures are "Mergeable", which enables parallel processing.
 The input data can be partitioned into many fragments.
-At query time each partion is processed with its own sketch.
+At query time each partition is processed with its own sketch.
 Once all the sketches have completed their scan of their associated data, the merging (or unioning) of the sketches is very fast.
 This provides another speed performance boost.